Nemenick/CFM/README.md

 The folder 'Network_CFM' contains the networks we trained (CFM and CFM_with_timeshift in two .hdf5 files), along with plots illustrating their respective accuracies and losses.
 Note: the training accuracy of the network with timeshift is lower due to the random shift applied to the training waveforms.

+The folder 'Test_data' contains some example waveforms along with a csv file where some arrivals are stored.

 The networks have been developed with python 3.8 and tensorflow version 2.9.1